SalinCodes/EchoSight/README.md

 # EchoSight
+EchoSight features lightweight ESP32 powered smart glasses equipped with a compact OLED display that converts surrounding sounds into clear visual cues.
+Built for comfort and everyday use, the glasses help users interpret speech and environmental noise through simple icons, text, and direction indicators.
+This allows individuals with hearing impairments to navigate their surroundings with greater confidence, awareness, and safety.

 ## Problem Statement
 EchoSight addresses the challenges faced by individuals with hearing impairments in perceiving and understanding conversation & environmental sounds.
 By leveraging advanced audio processing and machine learning techniques, our solution transforms audio cues into visual information displayed through OLED glasses, enhancing spatial awareness and safety for users.